Thursday, May 21, 2026

 Financial inducements have also advanced sustainability.
 Incentives make sustainability compelling to business owners and stakeholders.
 This has augured action independent of an organization’s understanding of climate science or concerns about the ways their business activities contribute to environmental degradation.

 People sometimes argue that the cost of action is prohibitive.
-However, this is a mistaken assessment.
-In failing to act on global warming, we put jobs and economic prosperity at risk.
+However, cost-benefit analyses must factor micro and macroeconomic realities.
+So for example, climate change disrupts supply chains and environmental degradation imperils economic prosperity.
 According to a slew of studies, the benefits of action far outweigh the costs of inaction.

 “Climate change poses a severe risk to global economic stability,” said World Bank Group President Jim Yong Kim in a news release, adding, “We believe it’s possible to reduce emissions and deliver jobs and economic opportunity, while also cutting health care and energy costs.”